byronfichardt/Watcher/README.md

-# Open Exception Tracker
+# Watcher - The Open Source Exception Tracker

-## About Open Exception Tracker
+## About Watcher

-Open Exception Tracker is a way for you to host your own exception tracker.
+Watcher is a way for you to host your own exception tracker.

 ## Installation